Carrot Halwa _ A Beloved Dessert

 What makes halwa fascinating is its adaptability.

-It can be made from various ingredients, ranging from grains and legumes to fruits and vegetables.
+It can be made from various ingredients, from grains and legumes to fruits and vegetables.

-For example, in India, you’ll find classic varieties like “atta ka halwa” made from wheat flour and “gajar ka halwa” crafted from sweet carrots.
+For example, in India, classic varieties like “atta ka halwa” are made from wheat flour, and “gajar ka halwa” are crafted from sweet carrots.

-In the Middle East, “tahini” made from sesame paste is a popular choice.
+In the Middle East, “tahini” made from sesame paste is popular.

 The ingredients used in halwa reflect the culinary heritage of each region.